howardroark/pollinate/README.md

 }
 ```

-You can supply a `questions` object to prompt for data with [Inquirer.js](https://github.com/SBoudrias/Inquirer.js)
+You can supply a `questions` object to prompt for data with [Inquirer.js](https://github.com/SBoudrias/Inquirer.js) (file must be included in template)

 ```
 {